 White rhinos are the second largest land mammal after the elephant.
 Adult males can reach 1.85m in height and tip the scales at a massive 3.6 tonnes.
 Females are considerably smaller but can still weigh in at an impressive 1.7 tonnes.

 White rhinos are also known as the square-lipped rhinoceros due to their square (not pointed) upper lip.
 Their name comes from the Afrikaans word “weit”, which means wide and refers to the animal’s muzzle.

-Compared to black rhinos, white rhinos have a longer skull, a less sharply defined forehead and a more pronounced shoulder hump.
+, white rhinos have a longer skull, a less sharply defined forehead and a more pronounced shoulder hump.
 They have almost no hair and two horns.
 The front horn averages 60 cm, but occasionally reaches 150 cm in length.

 Breeding females are prevented from leaving a dominant male’s territory, which is marked and patrolled by its owner on a regular basis.
 Males competing for a female may engage in serious conflict, using their horns and massive size to inflict wounds.

 Females reach sexual maturity at 4-5 years of age but do not reproduce until they reach 6 -7 years.
 Males tend not to mate until they are 10-12 years old.
 They can live up to 40 years.